olivernewth/newth-resume/README.md

 ## Overview

 This repository contains a LaTeX template for my AI Product Manager resume.
 It's designed to showcase my experience in AI, machine learning, and large language models, with a focus on ethical AI development and product management in the tech industry.

-## Purpose

 I created this template to:

 1. Maintain a consistent and professional format for my resume
 2. Easily update and version control my career information
 3. Share my resume-building process with friends and colleagues in the tech industry